MP Estate Planning UK

 Understanding key legal terms is fundamental when creating a trust.
 Some of the critical terms include:

-• Beneficiary: The person or people who benefit from the trust.
+• Beneficiary: The person or people who can benefit from the trust.
+In a discretionary trust, no beneficiary has a fixed right — they are part of a “class” of potential beneficiaries.

-• Trust Deed: The legal document that outlines the terms of the trust.
+• Trust Deed: The legal document that creates the trust and sets out its terms, powers, and provisions.
+This is the founding instrument of the trust.

-Being familiar with these terms can help ensure that the trust is set up correctly and that all parties understand their roles and responsibilities.
+Being familiar with these terms helps ensure that the trust is set up correctly and that all parties understand their roles and responsibilities.

 Registration Requirements

-3. Complying with ongoing reporting requirements to HMRC.
+3. Complying with annual confirmation requirements to HMRC through the TRS.

 property trust